 The primary objective of this course is to introduce the basic principles of electric circuits through experimentation and laboratory-based activities.
 The emphasis in the course will be on analog circuits with an introduction to digital electronics at the end of the semester.
-Specific objectives include: • recognizing safe electrical hazards and practicing proper safety procedures in the laboratory;
+Specific objectives include: • recognizing safe electrical hazards and practicing proper safety procedures in the laboratory:

-- · identifying components from a circuit diagram; - constructing circuits from circuit diagrams; being able to decompose circuits into parallel and series networks and apply Thevenin's theorem to simplify circuits for analysis; - being able to apply Kirchoff's Laws and Ohm's law to analyze a circuit; - applying various mathematics modes to analyze circuits including solving simultaneous equations, logarithms, exponentials and sinusoidal functions; - making accurate electric measurements using a digital multimeter and oscilloscope; - developing techniques for troubleshooting electric circuits; - designing and building a complex circuit using various components and solderless breadboards; - designing and building a complex circuit using the software Multisim, or similar.
+- identifying components from a circuit diagram; - constructing circuits from circuit diagrams; being able to decompose circuits into parallel and series networks and apply Thevenin's theorem to simplify circuits for analysis; - being able to apply Kirchoff's Laws and Ohm's law to analyze a circuit; - applying various mathematics modes to analyze circuits including solving simultaneous equations, logarithms, exponentials and sinusoidal functions: - making accurate electric measurements using a digital multimeter and oscilloscope; - developing techniques for troubleshooting electric circuits; - designing and building a complex circuit using various components and solderless breadboards;

+designing and building a complex circuit using the software Electronic Workbench.
+Prerequisite: Physics or Honors Physics.
+UC approved.

-Honors Human Anatomy and Physiology
+Honors Human Anatomy and Physiology (1 year/1.0 unit)

 This yearlong lab course begins with a microscopic study of the cytology of tissues and then explores the physiology of the major systems of the human body.
 Laboratory work includes a systematic dissection of a cat, plus a study of other specimens.
 Current trends and research in the areas of nutrition, health and disease are discussed.
 Prerequisite: A or better in Biology or B or better in Honors or AP Biology and department approval.
 UC approved.